Bug #558

 Closing issue.

-Updated by Hammel over 7 years ago
+Updated by Hammel almost 8 years ago

 One additional note: